 Paul’s Afghanistan-related interests are economic growth, effectiveness of reconstruction assistance, refugees and migration, security-focused aid and development, and opium poppy and rural livelihoods.

 From 2016-2020, Paul was a Supervisory Research Analyst at the Special Inspector General for Afghanistan Reconstruction’s Lessons Learned Program.
-Prior to that he served as Fellow at the Afghanistan-Pakistan Program at the Carr Center for Human Rights Policy at Harvard University’s Kennedy School of Government; Visiting Fellow at the Feinstein International Center at Tufts University; and Director of the Afghanistan Research and Evaluation Unit, a Kabul-based policy research institution.
+Prior to that he served as Fellow at the Afghanistan-Pakistan Program at the Carr Center for Human Rights Policy at Harvard University’s Kennedy School of Government; Visiting Fellow at the Feinstein International Center at Tufts University; and director of an independent, Kabul-based policy research institution.

 Paul previously worked for non-governmental organizations managing refugee humanitarian assistance and public-health initiatives in Afghanistan, Bangladesh, Nepal, Pakistan, Romania, and Tanzania.
 Paul also worked as a researcher on food security at the World Bank.